fortra/impacket/README.md

     python3 -m pipx install impacket

+If you want only the library without the optional example scripts, install the core package instead:

+    python3 -m pip install impacket-core

+If you already have `impacket-core` installed and want to add the optional examples later, install:

+    python3 -m pip install impacket-examples

 If you want to play with the unreleased changes, download the development version from the [master branch](https://github.com/fortra/impacket/tree/master), extract the package, and execute the following command from the directory where Impacket has been unpacked:

     python3 -m pipx install .

+Maintainers can build the three distribution artifacts from the repository root with:

+    python3 -m build
+    python3 -m build packaging/impacket-core
+    python3 -m build packaging/impacket-examples

 ### Docker Support